IvDmNe/agents-aggregator/README.md

 # Agents Aggregator

-A local web app that aggregates AI coding-agent session history across multiple agents and accounts, with live updates as the agents run.
+A local web app that aggregates AI coding-agent session history across multiple agents and accounts, streams live updates as the agents run, and lets you send input back to agents running inside tmux.

 Each agent stores its session history in its own format under your home directory.
-If you run several agents — or several accounts of the same agent — your history is scattered across `~/.claude`, `~/.claude-work`, `~/.codex`, `~/.codex-personal`, `~/.opencode`, `~/.pi`, etc. Agents Aggregator points at those folders, indexes them in a local SQLite database, and gives you one place to browse, filter, search, and watch sessions unfold live.
+If you use several agents — or several accounts of the same agent — your history is scattered across `~/.claude`, `~/.claude-work`, `~/.codex`, `~/.codex-personal`, `~/.opencode`, `~/.pi`, etc. Agents Aggregator points at those folders, indexes them in a local SQLite database, and gives you one place to browse, filter, search, and watch sessions unfold live.

 Runs entirely on your machine.
 No cloud, no auth, single process.

+> **Status:** early / experimental (`0.1.0`).
+The session-file formats it reads
+> are not stable APIs of the upstream agents, so breakage between agent
+> releases is possible — please open an issue if you see one.

 ## Supported agents